topfreegames/khan/docs/API.md

   * Error Response

-    It will return an error if an invalid payload is sent or if there are missing parameters.
+    It will return an error if clan is not found.

     * Code: `400`
     * Content: